vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.10 release, generated as on Mon Sep  5 03:50:22 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.10 release, generated as on Tue Sep  6 03:52:41 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER